-13

 G. Intellectual rights

-All rights on the names (WMG, WWMG, PAMG, APMG, EMG, IMGA, OMS), the emblem, the motto, etc., belong to the IMGA, but the HCOC shall have the right to use them on conditions laid down by host city contract and guidelines.
+All rights on the names (WMG, WWMG, PAMG, APMG, EMG, IMGA, OMS), the emblem, the motto, etc., belong to the IMGA, but the HCOC shall have the right to use them according to conditions laid down by host city contract and guidelines.

 H. Advertising and sponsorship